-This code of conduct was originally developed in 1986 to implement the newly updated Part 100 of the Commissioner's Regulations.
+This code of conduct was originally developed in 1986 to implement Commissioner's Regulations New Part 100.
 In accordance with those regulations there have been annual reviews and substantial revisions in the District Policy: School Conduct and Discipline.
-The Safe Schools against Violence in Education Act (Project SAVE) was signed into the New York State Law on July 24, 2000.
+The Safe Schools Against Violence in Education Act (Project SAVE) was signed into the New York State Law on July 24, 2000.

 This code of conduct is one part of the components of Project SAVE.
-The most recent revision of this Policy was approved by the Board of Education on July 1,2016-5,2017.
+The most recent revision of this Policy was approved by the Board of Education on July 23, 2009.

-The District does not discriminate on the basis of a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity or sex, in the admission of students, in any of its programs or activities and in its employment practices.
+The District does not discriminate on the basis of race, religion, color, national origin, sex, disability and age, in the admission of students, in any of its programs or activities and in its employment practices.

 Inquiries concerning the application of this policy on non-discrimination, or complaints of discrimination under any of the above referenced bases, may be directed to the individuals designated to coordinate the District's efforts to comply with and carry out its responsibilities under Title IX, Section 504/the ADA, and the Age Discrimination Act, which prohibit discrimination on the bases of sex, disability, and age, respectively: Assistant Superintendent for Human Resources, 1500 Colvin Boulevard, Buffalo, New York 14223, 874-8400, Ext.
-20420 when the situation involves employees of the district: or Assistant Superintendent for Instruction and Student Services, 1500 Colvin Boulevard, Buffalo, New York, 14223, 874-8400, Ext.
-20333 when the situation involves students in the district.
+5335 when the situation involves employees of the district: or Director of Student Services, 1500 Colvin Boulevard, Buffalo, New York, 14223, 874-8400, Ext.
+5321 when the situation involves students in the district.